Almost coherent modules and almost coherent sheaves: Introduction

-That being said, we now discuss content and the main results of each section in more detail.

-\subsection{Foundations of Almost Mathematics (Sections~\ref{almost-commutative-algebra}-\ref{section:cohomological-properties})}
+\subsection{Foundations of almost mathematics (Sections~\ref{almost-commutative-algebra}-\ref{section:cohomological-properties})}

-Section~\ref{almost-mathematics} is devoted to defining the category of almost modules and studying its main properties.
+Section~\ref{almost-mathematics} defines the category of almost modules and studies its main properties.
 This section is very motivated by \cite{GR}.
 However, it seems that some results that we need later in the paper are not present in \cite{GR}, so we give an (almost) self-contained introduction to almost commutative algebra.
-We define the notions of the category of almost modules (see the discussion after Corollary~\ref{cor:sigma-serre-subcategory}), their tensor products (see Proposition~\ref{many-functors}(1)), almost Hom functor $\rm{alHom}_{R^a}(-, -)$ (see Proposition~\ref{many-functors}(3)), almost finitely generated (see Definitions~\ref{defn:almost-finitely-generated}), almost finitely presented (see Definition~\ref{defn:almost-finitely-presented}), and almost coherent modules (see Definition~\ref{acoh}).
-We show that almost coherent modules satisfy most natural properties similar to the properties of classical coherent modules.
-We summarize some of them in the theorem below:
+We define the category of almost modules (see the discussion after Corollary~\ref{cor:sigma-serre-subcategory}), the almost tensor product functor $-\otimes_{R^a} -$ (see Proposition~\ref{many-functors}(1)), the almost Hom functor $\rm{alHom}_{R^a}(-, -)$ (see Proposition~\ref{many-functors}(3)), and the notion of almost finitely generated (see Definitions~\ref{defn:almost-finitely-generated}), almost finitely presented (see Definition~\ref{defn:almost-finitely-presented}), and almost coherent modules (see Definition~\ref{acoh}).
+We show that almost coherent modules satisfy many natural properties similar to the properties of classical coherent modules.
+We summarize some of them in the following theorem: